AbdullahShariq/City-Bus-Management-System/README.md

 #  City Bus Management System

-A console-based C++ application for managing city bus operations including ticketing, route scheduling, driver assignments, and real-time bus tracking.
+A console-based C++ application for managing city bus operations including ticketing, route scheduling and driver assignments.
 This project demonstrates Object-Oriented Programming (OOP) principles and file handling using binary files, offering a robust platform for three types of users: **Admin**, **Passengers**, and **Drivers**.

 ---